 Temples and Monasteries

-Temples are on pretty much everyone’s Hong Kong bucketlist.
+Temples are on pretty much everyone’s Hong Kong bucket list.
 If you’re visiting Hong Kong from anywhere in the western world, any of these temples will be the cause of some serious culture shock.
-The architecture is like nothing in the Western world at these spiritual temples and monastaries.
+The architecture is like nothing in the Western world at these spiritual temples and monasteries.

 Five must-see temples in Hong Kong are Wong Tai Sin, Ten Thousand Buddhas Monastery, Man Mo, Lam Tsuen Tin Hau, and Sik Sik Yuen Wong Tai Sin.